ehoneahobed/myblog/clcnkrs5r000508mp6bc55pmx.md

 Or perhaps what happens within those few seconds to generate the list of search results that Google displays when you search for something.
 If you have ever been that curious, then let me help demystify that for you.

-Instead of just scratching the surface, I am going to get into the technical details so that you get the whole picture and also become technically savvy about how the web works.
+Instead of just scratching the surface, I am going to get into the details so that you get the whole picture and also become technically savvy about how the web works.

 Don't worry, I will break everything down as much as possible for you to appreciate it.